-Swissgrid is responsible for the project planning and implementation of the transmission lines.
-The period from the start of a project through to commissioning is currently 15 years on average.
-In reality, the processes can take up to 30 years.
-Objections and federal court rulings in a late phase frequently cause a project to be delayed by years.
+Swissgrid is responsible for the project planning for and implementation of the transmission lines.
+The period from the start of a project through to the commissioning of the relevant line is currently around 15 years.
+However, objections and court judgements at a late stage often lead to significant delays in projects – and they can take up to 30 years.

 Politics, the industry and the government have recognised that both project planning and the approval and court processes need to take place much more quickly in future.
 To accelerate the overall process, the Swiss Federal Office of Energy (SFOE) has developed a series of measures as part of the «Electricity Grid Strategy».
 Swissgrid hopes that the strategy and the corresponding measures will be implemented as quickly as possible.

 The SFOE and Swissgrid have undertaken to cooperate efficiently with one another to speed up the process.

 The sectoral plan for transmission lines is the government’s overarching planning and coordination tool for the development and new construction of transmission lines (220 and 380 Kilovolt) and railway power lines (132 Kilovolt).
 The sectoral plan process is a regulatory process by way of which a line construction project is assessed from an area planning perspective, is reviewed in relationship with the existing and future utilizations as well as compatibility with the protected areas, and a planning corridor is defined.

 Before the actual sectoral plan process can be launched, Swissgrid and the cantons involved conclude a coordination agreement.
 This guarantees that the interests of the cantons are incorporated into the planning at the earliest possible stage.

 The sectoral plan process starts with the submission of the application for inclusion in the sectoral plan for transmission lines (SÜL application) by Swissgrid, in which proposals for planning territories are put forward.